Concealing Sensitive Samples against Gradient Leakage in Federated Learning: Related work

-Numerous model inversion attacks to breach FL privacy have been proposed (\eg,~\citep{phong2017privacy, fan2020rethinking, zhu2019deep, yin2021see, jeon2021gradient}.
-Deep Leakage from Gradients (DLG)~\citep{zhu2019deep} and its variants~\citep{zhao2020idlg} (recover the target label so only optimize over the input) employ an optimization-based technique to reconstruct private data from the given gradient updates:

-Here the inputs $\vx^*, \vx, \hat{\vx}$ represent the reconstructed, original and randomly initialized input, respectively, while the labels $\vy^*, \vy, \hat{\vy}$ are the reconstructed, original and randomly initialized label, respectively.
-Typically, the loss function $\mathcal{L}$ denotes the cross-entropy loss and $f: \vx \to \vy$ be the model classifying the input to a label.
-While the original algorithm works best if the number of training samples in each batch is small, follow-up attacks~\citep{geiping2020inverting, wei2020framework, mo2021quantifying, jeon2021gradient, yin2021see} such as Gradient Similarity (GS)~\citep{geiping2020inverting} and GradInversion attack~\citep{yin2021see} remove such necessities while being able to reconstruct high resolution images with larger batch sizes by using cosine similarity as the distance metric and incorporating stronger image priors. \citet{jin2021catastrophic} introduce catastrophic data leakage (CAFE) in vertical federated learning (VFL) and they can improve the data recovery quality over a large batch in VFL. \citet{balunovic2021bayesian} firstly formalize the gradient leakage problem within the Bayesian framework, and then demonstrate existing optimization-based attacks could be approximated as the optimal adversary with different assumptions on the input and gradients.
-In addition, they provide evidences that most existing defences are not quite effective against stronger attacks.
+\paragraph{Model Inversion Attacks.} Several model inversion attacks breach FL privacy by reconstructing the clients' data \eg,~\cite{zhu2020r, fan2020rethinking, zhu2019deep, yin2021see, jin2021catastrophic, jeon2021gradient, li2022auditing, takahashi2023breaching, nguyen2023re}.
+Deep Leakage from Gradients (DLG)~\cite{zhu2019deep} and its variants~\cite{zhao2020idlg} employ an optimization-based technique to reconstruct private data from the given gradient updates.
+While the original algorithm \cite{zhu2019deep} works best if the number of training samples in each batch is small, subsequent works~\cite{geiping2020inverting, wei2020framework, mo2021quantifying, jeon2021gradient, yin2021see} including Gradient Similarity (GS)~\cite{geiping2020inverting} and GradInversion attack~\cite{yin2021see} are able to reconstruct high-resolution images with larger batch sizes by incorporating stronger image priors. \citet{jin2021catastrophic} introduce catastrophic data leakage (CAFE) in vertical federated learning (VFL), showing improved data recovery quality in VFL. \citet{balunovic2021bayesian} formalize the gradient leakage problem within the Bayesian framework and demonstrate that the existing optimization-based attacks could be approximated as the optimal adversary with different assumptions on the input and gradients (\ie, the prior knowledge about the input and conditional probability of the gradient given the input).
+They further show that most existing defenses are not quite effective against stronger attacks once appropriate priors (\eg, using generative adversarial networks~\cite{li2022auditing}) are incorporated to reconstruct data.